This clothes fastenings board includes buttons, Velcro, snaps and a zip – perfect for practicing fine motor skills!

 He also maneuvered a toy car around the different sections!

-This week we are also joined by Still Playing School!
 Check out all the other wonderful Fine Motor Fridays posts this week!

 Christmas Fine Motor Activities from Stir the Wonder